-The Groves Center will be at the Society of Biblical Literature 2019
+[UPDATE] The Groves Center will be at the Society of Biblical Literature Nov.
+2019

-The Groves Center’s Senior Research Fellow Dr. Stephen Coleman and Research Fellow Mr. Stephen Salisbury will both be attending the annual meeting of the Society of Biblical Literature (SBL) in San Diego in November 2019.
-Mr. Salisbury will be co-presenting a lecture on the Westminster Hebrew Morphology.
-(The Society of Biblical Literature (SBL) is the main professional organization for Biblical scholarship.)
+The GC’s Acting Executive Director Dr. Donald Price, Senior Research Fellow Dr. Stephen Coleman, and Research Fellow Mr. Stephen Salisbury will all be attending the annual meeting of the Society of Biblical Literature (SBL) in San Diego, California, in November 2019.
+Dr. Price and Mr. Salisbury will be co-presenting a lecture to discuss how the Groves Center databases will be released under a Creative Commons Attribution-NonCommercial-NoDerivatives International 4.0 License.

 The Job fascicle of Biblia Hebraica Quinta (BHQ) delayed again and again …

 The next fascicle (part of a larger book) of the scholarly Hebrew Bible (Biblia Hebraica Quinta or BHQ), namely Job, has been delayed multiple times.
 Some sources now state it will come out in October 2019 another says Job will debut in 2020.
 Leviticus and Ezekiel are the next two volumes expected in the coming years.

 DCHR (Dictionary of Classical Hebrew Revised) Premieres in August 2018 with Volume 1 (Aleph)

 In August 2018, Sheffield Phoenix Press released the first volume (Aleph) of the new series Dictionary of Classical Hebrew Revised.
 Over the next few years each of the eight volumes in the Dictionary of Classical Hebrew series will be revised.
 New volumes should be coming out every 6-12 months.
 Volume 2 (Bet-Waw) is expected in summer 2019.

 WLC used in the “Keep Up Your Biblical Hebrew/Aramaic in 2 Minutes a Day” books